guyleonard/tutorials/blast/README.md

 When you see a $ sign and a program name after it, you should go ahead and run that command in your terminal (try not to copy and paste!).
 For example:

-`$ls -lath` will give you a listing of your current directory location.
+`$ ls -lath` will give you a listing of your current directory location.

 # Part One: Creating a BLAST Database